ar-nelson/jaspr/jaspr/syntax.jaspr.md

 >     "example" ;= 42

-Attempting to look up an unbound name will throw an exception.
+Attempting to look up an unbound name will raise a `NoBinding` error.

 ### Calls